- What Programs Are Available To Assist People With Disabilities in Alabama?

 Does Alabama offer community group homes?
 Yes.
 Residential habilitation training is offered in group homes.
 The state does not directly operate residential homes in the community.
 However, the Alabama Department of Mental Health (ADMH) contracts with community agencies to provide residential and day habilitation services or work programs for individuals who meet criteria for services.

 Does Alabama offer supported living?
 Alabama does offer assistance to people living in their own homes.

 Are there still state owned institutions in Alabama?
 Alabama does have institutions, but they are actively trying to move people out of institutions.
 The Department of Mental Health no longer operates ICF/MRs.

 - How Do You Select A Provider?

 Do providers work for the state in Alabama?
 No. Providers have a contract with community agencies.
 The DD Central Office staff provides oversight and support.

 About how many providers are there in the state of Alabama?
-There are about 200 providers in Alabama.
+There are about 160 providers contracted by the Division of DD.

 Do you have a choice in providers?
 Yes, you can choose your own provider.